Self-Supervised Discriminative Feature Learning for Deep Multi-View Clustering: Introduction

-Specially, we propose a \emph{self-supervised multi-view discriminative feature learning} framework, whose motivation is illustrated in Figure \ref{fig:motivation}.
-For each view, a corresponding autoencoder is employed to learn low-dimensional embedded features. (a): The discriminability of multiple views is different due to their diversity (for example, red motorcycles and red bicycles are almost indistinguishable from a color view, but they are clearly distinguishable from a semantic view).
-So, the discriminative degree of different views' embedded features are different and higher discriminative features are more conducive to clustering (\textcolor{black}{i.e., higher discriminative features have clearer clustering structures}). (b): To overcome the negative effects of the views with unclear clustering structures and leverage the global discriminative information, we concatenate all embedded features to build global features, pseudo-labels, and a unified target distribution, in sequence. (c)--(d): The feature learning is performed by optimizing the KL divergence between the unified target distribution and each view's cluster assignments.
+Specially, the proposed \emph{self-supervised multi-view discriminative feature learning} framework is shown in Fig. \ref{fig:framework}.
+For each view, a corresponding autoencoder is employed to learn low-dimensional embedded features $\pmb{z}^v$ by optimizing the reconstruction loss $\mathcal{L}_r^v$.
+The discriminability of different views' embedded features is different.
+To leverage the global discriminative information, we concatenate all embedded features to build global features, pseudo-labels, and a unified target distribution, in sequence.
+During this process, the feature complementarity can be mined and the negative effects of the views with unclear clustering structures can be overcome.
+Then, the feature learning is performed by optimizing the KL divergence $\mathcal{L}_c^v$ between the unified target distribution $P$ and each view's cluster assignments $Q^v$.
 In this way, global discriminative information can be used to lead all views to learn more discriminative features, which in turn help to obtain complementary information and a more accurate target distribution.
-We further prove that SDMVC can learn consistent cluster assignments, i.e., accomplish the clustering consistency of all views by optimizing the multi-view clustering loss with the proposed unified target distribution.
-Besides, the framework can preserve the diversity of all views' features due to the proposed independent training for each view.
+We further show that SDMVC is able to learn the consistent cluster assignments by optimizing the multi-view clustering loss, which leverages the proposed unified target distribution to explore the clustering consistency across all views.
+Additionally, the proposed independent training for each view allows all views' features to preserve their diversity so as to be robust to the views with different discriminability.